bdorney/CMS_GEM_Analysis_Framework/README.md

 this will then execute genericPlotter taking each `*.cfg` file in the `figures/ResponseUniformityMaps` directory.

-### 3.b.ii.I Helper Script - Parsing Excel Files to genericPlotter - Arbitrary Excel File
+### 3.b.ii.I Helper Script - Parsing Excel Files to genericPlotter - Arbitary Excel File

 `Produce_Config_File.py:`This tool is designed to read selected columns from an excel file and produce a config file for genericPlotter as described in session: [4.e.iv.
 Plot Config File](#4eiv-plot-config-file).

-The following **options** are defined:
+The following `PlotOptions` are defined:

 Field Name | Type | Description
 ---------- | ---- | -----------